Jordan Rozum

 D Deritei, JC Rozum, E Ravasz Regan, R Albert.
 A feedback loop of conditionally stable circuits drives the cell cycle from checkpoint to checkpoint.
 Scientific Reports 9 16430 (2019)

 JC Rozum and R Albert.
 Identifying (un) controllable dynamical behavior in complex networks.
-PLoS Computational Biology 14 (12) (2018)
+PLOS Computational Biology 14 (12) (2018)

 JC Rozum and R Albert.
 Self-sustaining positive feedback loops in discrete and continuous systems.
 Journal of Theoretical Biology 459 35-44 (2018)